 In 2012 the usual peace and tranquility of Gevrey was abruptly shaken by news that its charming small chateau, owned by the same family since the Revolution, had been purchased by a billionaire casino owner from Macau - Sacre Bleu!

-However such fears were confounded, and a truck load of hats and a dictionary full of words consumed, when the new owner set out upon a thoughtful and considered renovation - even engaging the village history society!
-It appeared that a true lover of Burgundy, with very deep pockets, was prepared to commit the vast amount of money the restoration would require, over and beyond the initial 8m euro purchase price.
+However fears were confounded, when the new owner set out upon a thoughtful and considered renovation - even engaging the village history society!
+It appeared that a true lover of Burgundy, with very deep pockets, was prepared to commit the vast amount of money the restoration would require, over and beyond the initial approximate 8m euro purchase price.

 Is there anyone who has not walked into the Cathedral at Reims, or Notre Dame de Dijon, or just about any large medieval structure, and wondered - just how on earth did they do that?
 How did they build a structure like that with no cranes, modern scaffolding, theodolites, and so on?
 But build them they did, and those that have not been destroyed during wars, are still standing today, pretty much as they were 1,000 years ago.
 So perhaps there is something to learn from the skills and techniques of yesteryear?